 It is vital to remember that leadership is not just quality but a mindset.
 It is about overcoming your weaknesses and enduring the strength within, and it starts with yourself.

-Maybe, men are excelling more in the leadership positions, simply because they perceive themselves as leaders!
+Maybe, men are excelling more in leadership positions simply because they perceive themselves as leaders!

 Do Women Need To Subvert Gender Stereotypes or Transcend Them?